Migrate recurring payments

 If you have a recurring payment solution that already utilizes either:

-• an existing stand-alone Stripe account (where you access the account dashboard directly),
+• an existing stand-alone Stripe account (you have access to the account dashboard directly, which might include vendors like Donorbox)

-• or some other Stripe-enabled setup via a payment facilitator (e.g. GiveCampus)
+• some other Stripe-enabled setup via a payment facilitator (for example, GiveCampus)

-… you will use a "semi self-service tool" (either directly or indirectly) which allows for the copying of customer objects and payment methods in a PCI-compliant manner.
+Then you will use a self-service tool (either directly or indirectly) that allows for PCI-compliant copying of customer objects and payment methods.

 GiveCampus customers

-You will need to note your own Slate Payments deposit account ID (acct_******) and let GiveCampus know that this will be the “recipient account”.
+Note your Slate Payments deposit account ID acct_******and let GiveCampus know that this is the recipient account.

-Before you get started, note your own Slate Payments deposit account ID (the relevant acct_****** from your Slate database, if you have multiple).
-That will be the “recipient account”.
+Note your own Slate Payments deposit account ID (the relevant acct_****** from your Slate database, if you have multiple).
+This is the recipient account.

 1. The sender (you) shares their customer data with the recipient (Slate).